-Events > Doctoral Events ... > Doctoral Symposium / JHD Doctoral Tutorial
+Events > Doctoral Events ... > DVDB Doctoral Symposium / JHD Doctoral Tutorial

-The main objective of the EIBA Doctoral Symposium in International Business (EIBA-DS) is to provide an opportunity for young doctoral students in the field of International Business to discuss their research plans and works-in-progress with a distinguished international faculty as well as with their fellow students.
+The main objective of the Danny Van Den Bulcke Doctoral Symposium in International Business (DVDB-DS) is to provide an opportunity for young doctoral students in the field of International Business to discuss their research plans and works-in-progress with a distinguished international faculty as well as with their fellow students.
 A secondary purpose is to acquaint them with an international network of people, all linked to the field of International Business.

 Students whose papers are not selected or are not quite ready for the more forrmal and rigourous Doctoral Tutorial are encouraged to nonetheless submit their research (by the deadline date communicated for the annual EIBA doctoral events, and according to the relevant guidelines) to be considered for acceptance to the Doctoral Symposium – typically scheduled to take place prior to the start of the EIBA Annual Conference.
 The Symposium consists of several parallel 1½-2 hour sessions, monitored by a panel of 2-3 faculty.
 Up to three students are allocated to each session and are each asked to give a short presentation of their research work, after which they receive feedback from the faculty.
 (Note that there is no winner or money prize linked with the EIBA Doctoral Symposium.)

 Participating students are expected to register for and attend the EIBA Annual Conference.
-(The EIBA-DS is a closed, complimentary pre-conference event for registered PhD student participants who have previously applied for and been accepted to present at the EIBA Doctoral Symposium.)
+(The DVDB-DS is a closed, complimentary pre-conference event for registered PhD student participants who have duly applied for and been accepted to present at the EIBA Doctoral Symposium.)

-The EIBA Doctoral Symosium is organised together with the administrative support of the EIASM via the EIBA Secretariat, and, for on-site logistics, in close collaboration with the EIBA Annual Conference organisers.
-Those responsible for the organisation of the 2016 EIBA Doctoral Symposium:
+The Doctoral Symposium is organised together with the administrative support of the EIASM via the EIBA Secretariat, and, for on-site logistics, in close collaboration with the EIBA Annual Conference team.
+Those responsible for the organisation of the 2017 DVDB-DS:

 - EIBA Secretariat (EIASM)